 Normal gait, stance, and coordination require integrity of the motor, vestibular, cerebellar, and proprioceptive pathways (see also Movement and Cerebellar Disorders).
-A lesion in any of the pathways causes characteristic deficits:
+Lesions in these pathways cause characteristic deficits:

-Patients with cerebellar ataxia require a wide gait for stability.
+Patients with cerebellar ataxia have difficulty maintaining balance and require a wide gait for stability (see table Signs of Cerebellar Disorders).

-Footdrop causes a steppage gait (lifting the leg higher than normal to avoid catching the foot on surface irregularities).
+Footdrop due to motor weakness causes a steppage gait (lifting the leg higher than normal to avoid catching the foot on surface irregularities).

 Pelvic muscle weakness causes waddling.